 Weapons and ammunition found in Khankendi

-3 automatic weapons, 7 grenades, 6 anti-tank grenade launchers, 4 mines, 21 lighters, 29 cartridge combs, 4,200 cartridges of various calibres, and other ammunition were found and taken from the city territory with the actions of the police officers.
+5 automatic weapons, 2 pistols, 1 rifle, 11 grenades, 8 lighters, 19 cartridge combs, 4263 cartridges of various sizes and other ammunition were found and taken from the city territory with the actions of the police officers.

 Recall that weapons and ammunition have been discovered in secret places, as well as in the basements of schools, kindergartens, and various buildings in the liberated areas of Azerbaijan's Garabagh as well as in Khankendi.